A.C.T. Intl Policies

 - Compensation paid to Project Staff is considered contract labor and will reported as 1099 income.

 - The 11% administrative contribution covers Home Office administrative expenses pertaining to all of our Ministry Departments.
 Expenses that vary from Department to Department, like “employer’s portion” of Social Security taxes or any other government required taxes related to the ministry worker’s compensation are not covered by the administrative assessment.
+Each department employee is required to pay both the Employer and Employee portion of the FICA (Social Security) Tax from their ministry fund, currently 7.65% each, for a total of 15.3% on taxable compensation.

 - Any missionary & ministry staff & projects involved with ministry outside the US and Canada, will contribute an additional 0.5% (i.e. one-half of one percent) directed into the missionary emergency fund to be used by the A.C.T.
 Intl Home Office to take proper action in the event their being taken hostage, being arrested, or their death on the field.